Special Note#

 grub-install --target=x86_64-efi --efi-directory=/efi --bootloader-id=Gentoo # Install GRUB to ESP

-# Install os-prober to support multi-system detection
+# Install os-prober for multi-boot support

 emerge --ask sys-boot/os-prober